Rutgers University: Financial aid

+Academic Support

+Rutgers University have a variety of resources to help students succeed academically.
+Rutgers offers academic counselling to help students plan a study schedule, plan a schedule for the semester, decide their major, and complete their major requirements in time.
+The Learning Centers at Rutgers provide Peer Tutoring and Study Groups where students can work with or receive help from others who are taking or have taken the same courses.
+Certain courses provide extra tutoring like the Computer Science program offer tutoring from RUCATS(Rutgers Computing Academic Tutoring for Students).
+Students can use resources such as the Penji app to find available academic support.
+Rutgers offers these academic support resources motioned above for free to its students.

 Rankings

-In the 2022 U.S. News & World Report rankings of universities in the United States, the New Brunswick campus of Rutgers is tied for 55rd among national universities overall and ranked tied for 23rd among public universities.
+In the 2025 U.S. News & World Report rankings of universities in the United States, the New Brunswick campus of Rutgers is tied for 41st among national universities overall and ranked tied for 15th among public universities.
 U.S. News & World Report ranked the Camden campus 127th among national universities, and 18th in top performers for social mobility.
-The same ranking placed Rutgers-New Brunswick in the top 25 among all U.S. universities for the following graduate school programs: Library Science (7th), English (15th), Fine Arts (23rd), History (21st) (with the subspecialties of Women's History and African-American History both ranked 1st), Social Work (17th), and Mathematics (22nd).
-U.S. News ranked Rutgers-Camden 58th for graduate nursing programs, and 83rd among graduate public policy programs.
+The same ranking placed Rutgers-New Brunswick in the top 25 among all U.S. universities for the following graduate school programs: Library Science (7th), English (15th), Fine Arts (23rd), History (21st) with the subspecialties of Women's History and African-American History both ranked 1st, Social Work (17th), and Mathematics (22nd).

+U.S. News ranked Rutgers-Camden 58th for graduate nursing programs, and 83rd among graduate public policy programs, and 49th for top public universities.
 Rutgers University-New Brunswick has consistently ranked 2nd for Philosophy according the QS World University Rankings and the Philosophy Gourmet Report.
-QS also ranks Rutgers as number 42, nationally.
-The Center for World University Rankings (CWUR) has Rutgers-New Brunswick ranked 29th nationally and 50th globally in 2020–2021.
+QS ranks Rutgers 42nd nationally.

+The Center for World University Rankings (CWUR) ranks Rutgers-New Brunswick 29th nationally and 50th globally as of 2020–2021.